victorone/Enliven/README.md

 Lofty goal?
 Perhaps, but if solved, Enliven could make lives so much easier for a lot of teams currently suffering from this dichotomy.

 There is also a goal of keeping Enliven back end agnostic, although the intention is to provide "plugins" for common back end scenarios, such as CouchDB and Ruby REST services.

+## Code

+The code is written in CoffeeScript, and translated to JavaScript.
+The generated file is also part of this repository, in the *build* directory, to simplify its use.